Martti Rautanen: Childhood and education

 Rautanen was born in a poor Finnish family in Ingria near St. Peterburg, Russia.
 Rautanen's family lived in the village of Tikanpesä in the parish of Novasolkka (Новоселки) in the Yamburgsky Uyezd of Saint Petersburg Governorate.
 The family originated from Joroinen in the province of Savo in Eastern Finland, but had moved to Ingria.
-Martti Rautanen considered himself a Russian as he was born and living in Russia.
-Encouraged by the pastor of his church and his mother, Martti Rautanen left Ingria in 1863 for Helsinki to study at the preparatory school for missionaries organized by the Finnish Missionary Society.
+Rautanen considered himself a Russian as he was born and living in Russia.
+Encouraged by the pastor of his church and his mother, Rautanen left Ingria in 1863 for Helsinki to study at the preparatory school for missionaries organized by the Finnish Missionary Society.

+He spoke several languages included Finnish, English, German, Dutch, Russian, Latin and Greek; he later learned Otjiherero and Oshindonga.

 Missionary activities

 Rautanen departed from Finland with four colleagues on 24 June 1868 towards Ovamboland in present-day Namibia.
+Initially they worked with Carl Hugo Hahn of the German Rhenish Mission Society.
 From Walvis Bay they travelled via Hereroland where they arrived in April 1869 and spent there over a year.
 Finally, they reached Ovamboland in July 1870.
 The Finnish missionaries managed to start work primarily in the southeastern territory of the Ondonga tribe.
+The first mission station was founded that year in at Omandongo, moving to Olukonda the following year.

 Rautanen worked in Ovamboland over 50 years acting as the director of a missionary station established in Olukonda in 1880, translating the Bible, and very patiently educating the local populations.
 The first local people to become pastors emerged in 1925.

 Literary work

 Rautanen's literary work consisted of translation of hymns and the publication of a hymnal in 1892 in Ndonga.
 Rautanen also wrote poems which were used as texts for new hymns in Ovamboland.
-Rautanen started translating the Bible already in 1885.
+Rautanen started translating the Bible into Oshindonga in 1885.
 The New Testament was published in 1903, but it took until 1920 before the whole Old Testament was translated and it was not printed until 1954.
 Rautanen's 'testament' for the Ovamboland people was a selection of texts published posthumously with the title Travel Rod in 1934.